smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 <details>
  <summary><b>The update button in Home Assistant does not work.
 How can I update the firmware?</b></summary>

+ There are two ways:
- Long press the middle button on the clock to access the clock menu on the clock itself.
+ 1. Long press the middle button on the clock to access the clock menu on the clock itself.
 You can navigate to the update menu item using the left and right buttons on the clock.
 Short press the middle button on the clock to enter the menu item of your choice.
+ 2. Download the iPhone or Android App for Awtrix Light and update your clock using that app.
 </details>
 <details>
  <summary><b>How can I change the Language of the Weather Forecast Blueprint?</b></summary>